nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/elasticsearch-highlights.md

 ```

-### Using highlights
+### Using Highlights

 To trigger highlighting, the highlight [enricher]({{page page='content-enrichers'}}) needs to be used:

-- For example through the search endpoint with a page provider, and the list of fields that should be highlighted :
+- For example through the search endpoint with a page provider, and the list of fields that should be highlighted:

 ```
 http://localhost:8080/nuxeo/api/v1/search/pp/myPageProvider/execute?ecm_fulltext=content&highlight=dc:description,ecm:binarytext&enrichers.document=highlight